Ashton Kutcher: Other work

 In 2009, Kutcher established an international human rights organization with his then-wife Demi Moore.
 DNA Foundation, later known as Thorn: Digital Defenders of Children, worked on a global scale to address the sexual exploitation of children and the proliferation of child pornography.

 On March 23, 2011, Kutcher launched his own Twitter client with UberMedia called A.plus.
 While the app was initially available exclusively for desktop computers with Adobe Air installed, it eventually became available on mobile platforms iPhone, Android, and BlackBerry.
 To download one of the three mobile platforms, users were compelled to install the UberSocial application on their device and then download A.plus on their browser.

 In 2013, Kutcher, Evan Beard, and Kendall Dabaghi launched A Plus; Kutcher served as the chairman of the board.
 Initially a product discovery service, it morphed, in April 2014, into a social media-driven content platform focused on upbeat stories.
 It officially launched in that incarnation in January 2015.
 It reported 27.5 million monthly unique visitors in the United States, had an Alexa rank of about 11,787 (4,019 in the U.S.), and was ranked by Quantcast as a top-50 site in the U.S.

 In 2016, while speaking at an Airbnb event in Los Angeles, Kutcher was assailed onstage by a protestor who criticized the company for allowing Israeli settlers to list their homes in the illegally-occupied West Bank on its website.
 Kutcher was an early investor in the company.
-In 2018, Kutcher attended the Western Region gala of Friends of the Israeli Defense Forces, which raised over for IDF soldiers.
+In 2018, Kutcher attended the Western Region gala of Friends of the Israel Defense Forces, which raised over for Israel Defense Forces (IDF) soldiers.

-In 2022, Kutcher and his wife Mila Kunis, a native of Ukraine, started a gofundme page to help two online companies, (Airbnb and Flexport), to aid refugees from Ukraine, who fled violence perpetrated by Russia's military.
+In 2022, Kutcher and his wife Mila Kunis, a native of Ukraine, started a gofundme page to help two online companies, Airbnb and Flexport, to aid refugees from Ukraine, who fled violence perpetrated by Russia's military.
 They raised As of March 2022.
 These two organizations were on the ground to help people in Poland and Romania.
 The couple promised to match the funding.